justin-marian/query-language/README.md

     type Line = List[String]
 ```

-These **two** row representations give different ways to work with table data, making the `Table` structure flexible for various tasks.
-Use `Line` for straightforward tasks and `Row` when you need to do more detailed work that involves column names.
+There are **two** row representations, that give different ways to work with table data, making the `Table` structure flexible for various tasks.

+- `Line` for straightforward tasks.
+- `Row` for detailed work that involves column names.

 ## Table